syndit/com.synditcorp.ruleengine/README.md

 ### Calling rules in other documents

 Rules can reference other document rules.
 For instance, rules can be organized into a common rules document and then use-specific rule documents.
 To refer to other document rules, write a simple handler that extends InstanceHandler.
-The instanceName field contains the String used to be used for the Variables Map collection key.
+The instanceName field contains the String to be used for the Variables Map collection key.

 	import com.synditcorp.ruleengine.handlers.InstanceHandler;